mrbrant89/wokedissident/_posts/2025/04/2025-04-15-citizenship-denaturalization-trump-project-2025.md

 And once that legal theory lands?
 A child born in L.A. to Salvadoran parents becomes a “non-citizen”—retroactively.

-This isn’t fringe legal theory.
-It’s already **in the federal policy pipeline**.
+This isn’t fringe legal theory, it’s already **in the federal policy pipeline**.

 So what does that create?